solana-foundation/anchor/SECURITY.md

 group may add other github users to the advisory to assist.
-If it is determined that this is not a critical network issue then the advisory should be closed and if more follow-up is required a normal Solana public github issue should be created.
+If it is determined that this is not a critical Anchor issue then the advisory should be closed and if more follow-up is required a normal Anchor public github issue should be created.

 ### 3. Prepare Fixes